-- 1. Disconnect machine from electrical supply before removing any panels for servicing. - 2.
-Place the Main Power OFF/ON switch and both
+1. Disconnect machine from electrical supply before removing any panels for servicing.

 The Main Freezer Power switch must be placed in the OFF position when disassembling for servicing.
 The machine must be disconnected from electrical supply before removing any access panel.
 Failure to disconnect power before servicing could result in death or serious injury.